How Much is an Open Bar at a Wedding: 7 Tight-Budget Tips

 Signature Cocktail Open Bar

 If you and your partner have a signature drink you both love, you can opt to offer only that drink at the open bar.
-This option enables you to create a unique theme for your wedding reception.
-It might also be more budget-friendly because you can estimate the cost right away.
+This option allows you to create a unique theme for your wedding reception.
+It might also be more budget-friendly because you can estimate the cost upfront.

 Limited Open Bar

-An open bar at a wedding reception that lasts more than the average of four hours can hurt your wallet.
-A limited open bar is an ideal choice if you’re anticipating that your wedding reception would extend for a longer time.
+An open bar at a wedding reception that lasts more than the average of four hours can be quite expensive.
+A limited open bar is an ideal choice if you anticipate your wedding reception extending for a longer time.

-In a limited open bar, the guests will be served alcoholic beverages for only a fixed period (e.g., first two or three hours of the reception or during the last segment).
+In a limited open bar, the guests are served alcoholic beverages for only a fixed period (e.g., the first two or three hours of the reception or during the final segment).

 5. Consider the Venue